izkula/adaptgym/README.md

 Environments for assessing agent adaptation.

 ### Installation
-From the adaptgym/ directory:

-Local install:
-`poetry lock --no-update`
-`poetry install`

 Install from online:
 `pip install -i https://test.pypi.org/simple/ adaptgym`

-or
+or to specify a specific version:

 `pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple --no-cache-dir adaptgym==0.1.40`

+### Playing around with the environments
+See `adaptgym/envs/scripts/fiddle_env.py` to visualize and interact with the environments.

+### Notes:

+Local install (from the adaptgym/ directory)
+`poetry lock --no-update`
+`poetry install`

 To update and publish.
 Change the version number in pyproject.toml, then:
 `poetry build`